How To Write Tests

 Running Single Tests

 Sometimes, running a full test suite can take a long time.
 If you’re working on code in a particular area, you might want to run only the tests pertaining to that code.
-You can choose which tests to run by passing scarb cairo-test an option -f (for "filter"), followed by the name of the test you want to run as an argument.
+You can choose which tests to run by passing scarb test the name of the test you want to run as an argument.

 Filename: src/lib.cairo